Roe v Wade: UK anti-abortion activists use US reversal to build support

 “Anti-abortion activists in the UK are very small in number but they are exceptionally well-organised and well-funded.
 The funding, which all pretty much comes from America as far as we know, will just ramp up.

 “They feel they are on a mission.
 They are able to catch whole congregations to write to MPs and ministers.
-Although, they are few in a number they have an impact that is way more than their numbers.”
+Although they are few in a number, they have an impact that is way more than their numbers.”

 Campaigners have long been calling for the government to roll out “buffer zones” outside abortion clinics nationally.
 A buffer zone stops anti-abortion protesters or any other types of demonstrators standing outside the clinic or in the near vicinity to it.

 The government rejected calls for the introduction of buffer zones barring anti-abortion demonstrations outside clinics across the UK in October 2018.
-Local councils are able to introduce such measures under legislation rolled out in 2014 – with Ealing Council in west London introducing the UK’s first ever “buffer zone” around an abortion clinic in 2018.
+Local councils are able to introduce such measures under legislation rolled out in 2014 – with Ealing Council in west London introducing the UK’s first-ever “buffer zone” around an abortion clinic in 2018.

 Grainne Teggart, of Amnesty International’s Northern Ireland arm, told The Independent: “The overturning of Roe v Wade has been a devastating blow for reproductive rights in the USA and its impact will be felt far and wide.